On visualization of the linearity problem for mapping class groups of surfaces: Compact orientable surface

 \subsection{Preliminary}

-We first collect necessary results on $\M_{g,n}$ to apply the results in Section \ref{adjoint_homomorphism}.
+We collect necessary results on $\M_{g,n}$ to derive our linearity condition.
 Let $\S = \S(\Sigma_{g,n})$ be the set of the isotopy classes of the essential simple closed curves on $\Sigma_{g,n}$.
-Here a simple closed curve is said to be essential if it is not homotopic to a point nor parallel to any boundary component of $\Sigma_{g,n}$.
+Here a simple closed curve is said to be {\em essential} if it is not homotopic to a point nor parallel to any boundary component of $\Sigma_{g,n}$.

 We define a mapping $\iota: \S \to \M_{g,n}$ by sending each $C \in \S$ to the right-handed Dehn twist along $C$.
 The natural action of $\M_{g,n}$ on $\S$ has the effect on Dehn twists as follows: